Vukovar, jedna priča

 Vukovar, jedna priča (Вуковар, једна прича, English: Vukovar: A Story) is a Serbian war film directed by Boro Drašković.
 It was released in 1994.
 It is also known as Vukovar poste restante.
 The film was selected as the Serbian entry for the Best Foreign Language Film at the 67th Academy Awards, but was not accepted as a nominee.
 The film's slogan was Nothing is stronger than love, maybe only war!

 Plot

-The film takes place in Vukovar, a city on the border between Serbia and Croatia, in a country which used to be called SFR Yugoslavia, on the eve of the country's breakup.
-It is a typical love story, between a Croat woman Ana (Mirjana Joković) and a Serb man Toma (Boris Isaković), who marry one another with the blessing of both families right before the Battle of Vukovar.
-Their harmonic community is brutally broken apart with the start of a civil war.
-Not only they but everyone around them, against their will, are brought into the craziness of war which divides them from family and friends.
+The film takes place in 1991 in Vukovar, on the eve of the Breakup of Yugoslavia.
+It is a typical love story, between a Croat woman Ana (Mirjana Joković) and a Serb man Toma (Boris Isaković), who marry one another with the blessing of both families right before the battle of Vukovar.
+Their harmonious and tolerant community is brutally divided by the start of the Croatian War of Independence.
+Not only they but everyone around them, against their will, are brought into the craziness of war which splits them from family and friends.
 Divided, living through hell, they still hope that the horrors of war will stop and that their newborn baby will be able to have a fresh start.